xipki/xipki/README.md

 * Add JDBC drivers (optional)

-  This step is only required if you want to use database other than HSQLDB.
+  This step is only required if you want to use database other than H2.

   * Get the JDBC drivers